jtr13/EDAV/contribute.Rmd

 ### Solve an Open Issue

 If you see an open issue that you think you can solve, by all means go for it!
 Simply fork our repo, add to the code base, and submit your work as a pull request.
 We appreciate any input you may have.
-For more info, please consider reading the [Open Source Guide](https://opensource.guide/how-to-contribute/){target="_blank"} on how to contribute.
+For more info, please consider reading the [GitHub Guide on Forking Projects](https://guides.github.com/activities/forking/){target="_blank"} and the [Open Source Guide](https://opensource.guide/how-to-contribute/){target="_blank"} on how to contribute.

 ## Resources